bandang0/theiaonline/tutos/basic-scripting-tutorial.md

 Or more generally:

-*Given a beam waist, may we find a position for lens L2 such that the beam output from the L1-L2 system has a that given waist?*
+*Given a beam waist, may we find a position for lens L2 such that the beam output from the L1-L2 system has that given waist?*

  ![]( ../../img/lenses.png )